blogdaren/PHPCreeper/README.md

                 'title' => ['ul.repo-list div.f4.text-normal > a',      'text'],
                 'stars' => ['ul.repo-list div.mr-3:nth-of-typ(1) > a',  'text'],
             ),
             'rule_name' =>  '',       //it will use md5($task_id) as rule_name if leave empty
             'refer'     =>  '',
-            'type'      =>  'text', //you can set the type freely on your own 'method'    =>  'get',
+            'type'      =>  'text',   //you can set the type freely on your demand 'method'    =>  'get',
-            "context"   =>  $context,
+            "context"   =>  $context, //we can set a separate context for each task individually );
-        );
         $producer->createTask($task);
         $producer->createMultiTask($task);

-        //use 2D-array: recommed to use, rich configuration，
+        //use 2D-array: recommed to use, rich configuration，engine helps to deal with all
-        //since it is multitasking, only the createMultiTask() interface can be called
+        //since it is multitasking, only the createMultiTask() API can be called
         $task = array(
             array(
                 'url' => "https://github.com/search?q=stars:%3E1&s=stars&type=Repositories",